gitworkflows/GitReleaser/docs/ci.md

 ## GitHub Actions

-To run release-git from a GitHub Action, here's an example job (fragment) to configure a Git user (to push the release commit), and expose the `GITHUB_TOKEN` for the GitHub Release:
+To run gitreleaser from a GitHub Action, here's an example job (fragment) to configure a Git user (to push the release commit), and expose `NPM_TOKEN` for publishing to the npm registry and `GITHUB_TOKEN` for the GitHub Release:

 ```yaml
 jobs: